realA10001986/Time-Circuits-Display/README.md

 #### How to enter dates/times for the *Destination* and *Last Time Departed* displays:

 Note that when entering dates/times into the *destination time* or *last time departed* displays, the Time-cycling Interval is automatically set to 0.
-Your entered date/time(s) are shown until overwritten by time travels.
+Your entered date/time(s) are shown until replaced by time travels.

 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until the desired display is the only one lit and shows a date and time